Little Trouble Girls

-Little Trouble Girls (Kaj ti je deklica) is a 2025 drama film co-written and directed by Urška Djukić in her directorial debut.
-It follows a introverted 16-year-old Lucija and her relationship with fellow student Ana-Marija.
+Little Trouble Girls (Kaj ti je deklica) is a 2025 drama film directed by Urška Djukić, who co-wrote it with Maria Bohr.
+It follows introverted 16-year-old Lucija and her relationship with fellow student Ana-Marija.

 The film had its world premiere at the Perspectives section of the 75th Berlin International Film Festival on 14 February 2025, where it was nominated for the Teddy Award and competed for the Best Feature Film Award.
-It was also selected as the Slovenian entry for the Best International Feature Film at the 98th Academy Awards.
+It was also selected as the Slovenian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 Sixteen-year-old Lucija, a shy student at a Catholic school, joins the all-girls choir and befriends the charismatic Ana-Marija.
 During a retreat at a countryside convent, Lucija's attraction to a restoration worker creates tension with Ana-Marija and the choir.
 As she navigates her emerging sexuality, she begins to question her beliefs, causing conflict within the group.